shaadmhd/Automation/README.md

 VS Code needs an extension to understand and run Python code.

-1. In VS Code, on the left sidebar, click the **Extensions** icon (it looks like four squares, one of them separated or press ctrl+shift+x).
+1. In VS Code, on the left sidebar, click the **Extensions** icon (it looks like four squares, one of them separated, or press `Ctrl+Shift+X`).
 2. In the search bar, type `Python`.
 3. Look for the extension simply named **"Python"** published by **Microsoft**.
 4. Click the **"Install"** button next to it.
-    * *(Screenshot example: Show VS Code extensions sidebar with Python extension highlighted and "Install" button)*
+    *(Screenshot example: Show VS Code extensions sidebar with Python extension highlighted and "Install" button)*

 #### d.
 Install Required Python Libraries

 The script uses several specialized Python libraries.
 You need to install them.

 1. In VS Code, go to `Terminal` > `New Terminal`.
 A terminal window will open at the bottom of VS Code.
+2. In the terminal, ensure you are in your project folder (the path in the terminal should end with `\Workfreaks-Lead-Automation-main>` or your renamed folder name).
-2. In the terminal, type the following command **exactly as shown** and press `Enter`:
+3. Type the following command **exactly as shown** and press `Enter`:
     ```bash
     pip install -r requirements.txt
     ```
-3. Wait for the installation process to complete.
+4. Wait for the installation process to complete.
 You will see messages indicating that packages are being downloaded and installed.
 This might take a few minutes.
+If you see any errors here, **STOP** and contact Shaad immediately.
-    * *(Screenshot example: Show the VS Code terminal with the pip install command and successful output)*
+    *(Screenshot example: Show the VS Code terminal with the pip install command and successful output)*

+---

 ## 🚀 How to Use the Automation Tool